-Overview of Oracle Sharding Solution
+Overview of the Data Sovereignty Solution

-Oracle Sharding solution provides you with in-country data storage, and still supports a global view of all the data.
+This data sovereignty solution provides you with in-country data storage, and still supports a global view of all the data.

-The example below demonstrates a hybrid Oracle Sharding user-defined deployment between OCI data centers and on-premises across multiple regions.
-In this Oracle Sharding configuration, you can store and process all data locally.
-Each database (in each sovereign region) is made into a shard and the shards belong to a single sharded database.
-Oracle Sharding allows you to query data in one shard (within one country), and Oracle Sharding supports multi-shard queries (that can query data from all the countries).
+The example below demonstrates a hybrid Oracle Globally Distributed Database user-defined deployment between OCI data centers and on-premises across multiple regions.
+In this configuration, you can store and process all data locally.
+Each database (in each sovereign region) is made into a shard and the shards belong to a single distributed database.
+Oracle Globally Distributed Database allows you to query data in one shard (within one country), and Oracle Globally Distributed Database supports multi-shard queries (that can query data from all the countries).

-Figure 13-2 Sharded Database
+Figure 16-2 Distributed Database

-The global sharded database is sharded by a key indicating the country in which it must reside.
+The global distributed database is partitioned by a key indicating the country in which it must reside.
 In-country applications connect to the local database as usual, and all data is stored and processed locally.